marcelo130102/net-project/README.md

 - Valenzuela, Luigi

 ## Protocols
-For now, the following protocol structures are proposed
+For now, the following protocol structures are proposed for sending all the corresponding data:

 ### Normal Data
 |1 B|4 B|Variable|4 B|Variable|4 B|